 How Do Students Benefit from School District Participation?

-Bringing Linked Learning to scale enables more and more students to benefit from this innovative approach to high school education.
+Bringing Linked Learning to scale gives more students the opportunity to benefit from this proven approach to education.
 Specifically, Linked Learning:

-- Creates meaningful and relevant learning experiences in career-oriented pathways that combine rigorous academics and real-world learning opportunities
+- Creates meaningful and relevant learning experiences in career-oriented pathways that combine rigorous academics, career-based learning, and real-world workplace experience

 - Exposes students to previously unimagined college and career opportunities